 4. The highest lakes and deepest gorges

 The Annapurnas has some impressive natural features including the highest lake and the deepest gorge in Nepal.
-Tilicho Lake, at nearly 5,000m, is a stunning turquoise body of water that makes for an incredibly picturesque and remote campsite and can be reached on the Naar-Phu & Annapurna Traverse trek.
+Tilicho Lake, at nearly 5,000m, is a stunning turquoise body of water that makes for an incredibly picturesque and remote campsite.
 The Kali Gandaki Gorge is not only the deepest in Nepal but one of the deepest on the planet.
 The descent into the Kali Gandaki is one of the highlights of the Annapurna Circuit and is reached via a crossing of the famed Thorong La pass.

 5. The Annapurna Sanctuary and Annapurna Circuit

 Not just one, but two of the greatest treks in the world can be completed in the Annapurnas.
 The Annapurna Sanctuary really is the perfect first Himalayan trek.
 You’re on trek for only 12 days, the ascents are not too steep, the maximum altitude is relatively kind for the Himalaya and it has a truly spectacular objective – to reach the towering amphitheatre of mountains that forms the Sanctuary itself.
 If you want something more strenuous that includes 22 days on trek, a spectacular pass over 5,000m, a descent into one of the world's deepest gorges and a daily delight of amazing scenery and breathtaking views, then the Annapurna Circuit is for you.
 Either will prove to be an unforgettable trekking holiday and the experience of a lifetime.

 Trekking to Annapurna Base Camp